-Unlike traditional mortgage trusts, investors with an interest in the Fund hold their interest as 'tenants in common.'
+Unlike traditional mortgage trusts, investors with an interest in the Fund hold their interest as 'tenants in common'.
 Instead of a unitised structure, an investor's interest is simply recorded as a dollar amount and not as units at a par value of \$1.00.
-Investors invest for the term of the selected loan, generally between 12 months and five years, although shorter terms are also available.
+The investment term of the Fund is set at 12 months.